Comparisons11 min read

 Is Longshot AI better than Frase for SEO?

 Not really.
-Frase has significantly stronger SEO research tools — SERP analysis, topic scoring, content brief generation, and Google Search Console integration all give it a clear edge for organic search-focused work.
+Frase has significantly stronger SEO research tools — SERP analysis, topic scoring, content brief generation, and Google Search Console integration all give it a clear edge for organic search work.
 Longshot has basic SEO features, but that's not what you're buying it for.

 Can I use both Longshot AI and Frase together?